rp13g10/fell_finder/README.md

       * This may then enable dashboards looking at past activity data
 * Add user logins, allowing people to save & retrieve routes
 * Create an admin dashboard to aid development & performance diagnostics

+## Issues / Limitations

+* Estimated gain/loss is typically ~30% higher than it should be, this needs to be investigated further
+  * Part of the issue seems to be with the LIDAR data itself being a few metres out at times (vs. Strava)
+  * Other issues include bridges/tunnels where the path stays level but the ground does not.
+Some mitigations are in place for this, but making better use of the OSM tags may be able to improve the situation further.
+* Additional filters need to be added
+  * access = No flag needs to be respected on load, blocked off paths are not currently respected
+  * Further investigation is needed around surface types, some local footpaths seem to be showing as paved.
+This may be an issue with the underlying data.